AD-SDL/wei_workflow_gen/README.md

 ### Steps
 0. <u>Preparation</u>: Provide some sort of natural language description of the experiment along with values
 0. <u>Validate experiment</u>: Provide all `/about`s from all instruments in the lab as context (≈7k tokens).
-Ask underlying model to check if the experiement described in the input from step 0 can be carried out with the available resources.
+Ask underlying model to check if the experiment described in the input from step 0 can be carried out with the available resources.
 Use token logprobs for this, over 50% "yes" prob as the the experiment will continue.
 0. <u>Create experiment framework</u>: Using `/about`s as context, generate a structure for the experiment (using the input from step 0).
 0. <u>Validate experiment framework</u>: Using the [z3 SMT Solver](https://github.com/Z3Prover/z3), check if the logical flow of the plan makes sense, retry generation with feedback if unsatisfiable.
 For more about this, check the Symbol AI section below.
 0. <u>Make a short list of instruments to use</u>: Using `/about`s as context, make a short list of instruments to use as a precursor to the following step.